-The divine commentary concludes with this heart-rending assessment.
+The divine account concludes with this heart-rending assessment.
 "So Tamar lived, a desolate woman, in her brother Absalom's house" [2 SAMUEL 13:15-19, 20b].

-What God has caused to be written leads to the conclusion that Tamar never married.
-She lived out the remainder of her days in her brother Absalom's house, consumed with grief and bitterness.
+Tamar never married, she lived out her days in Absalom's house, consumed with grief and bitterness.
 Amnon did not merely rob this young woman of her innocence and her dignity, he destroyed her soul.
 From a purely human point of view, he robbed her future and killed her dreams of being a wife and a mother.
-She would never permit herself to know intimacy, being incapable of trusting any man as result of his despicable act.
+She would never permit herself to know intimacy, being incapable of trusting any man as result of his wicked, despicable, wanton act.

 She had been treated as though she was a piece of meat.
-Amnon did not see her as a person with hopes and dreams; he saw only opportunity to possess and use her for his own purposes.
-It is doubtful that a young man is capable of loving any young woman so long as his focus is on himself.
+Amnon did not see her as a person with hopes and dreams-he saw only opportunity to possess her and to use her for his own purposes.
+A young man is incapable of loving any young woman so long as his focus is on his own desire.
 If Christian husbands require the pointed instruction afforded by the Apostle to the Gentiles, how much more does a young man need that same instruction?

-Paul wrote, "Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.
+Paul instructs us, "Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.
 In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church" [EPHESIANS 5:25-29].
 Husbands must learn to love their wives sacrificially, expending themselves for their wives.
 Such love does not come naturally to any man.
 Men must learn to live with their wives in an understanding way, showing honour to them [see 1 PETER 3:7].
 Young men, especially, must be taught to treat "older women as mothers, younger women as sisters, in all purity" [1 TIMOTHY 5:2].

 Amnon undoubtedly thought that all was well.
 He had gratified his lust, and his father did nothing about his act.
 The Word of God informs us, "When King David heard of all these things, he was very angry" [2 SAMUEL 13:21].
-The Dead Sea Scroll and the Septuagint add, "But he would not punish his son Amnon, because he loved him, since he was his firstborn."
-Though he was a man after God's own heart [see 1 SAMUEL 13:14], David was an indulgent father, as we have already seen.
-Clearly, he did nothing about Amnon's disgraceful deed.
-One can only wonder whether David was paralysed by the knowledge that he had previously surrendered to his own base desires, bringing God's censure.
-Perhaps he recognised that God was judging him as He had said he would do.
-However, because of his failure to hold Amnon accountable for his actions, David ensured continuing heartache for his entire family.
+The Dead Sea Scrolls and the Septuagint version adds, "But he would not punish his son Amnon, because he loved him, since he was his firstborn."
+Though he was a man after God's own heart [see 1 SAMUEL 13:14], David was an indulgent father, he did nothing about Amnon's disgraceful deed.
+Was David paralysed by the knowledge that he had previously surrendered to his own base desires, bringing God's censure?
+Did he see this as God judging him?
+Through his failure to hold Amnon accountable for his actions, David ensured continuing heartache for his entire family, as well as for the Kingdom.